Wilson County Development Services

 Board of Zoning Appeals

-An application fee of $100.00 and seven (7) copies of a plot plan will be required at the time of application.
+As of July 1, 2019, an application fee of $200.00 and seven (7) copies of a plot plan will be required at the time of application.
 If you wish to apply for a Use Upon Appeal, seven (7) copies of a detailed business plan is needed in addition to the application fee.
 If the individual making application is not the property owner, a notarized affidavit (linked below) must be signed by the property owner of record giving the applicant permission to go before the board on their behalf.
 Minutes for the Board of Zoning Appeals meetings are taken by staff and are kept on file in this office.
 If you have any questions, please call the office to request more detailed information regarding the submittal of paperwork to support your Board of Zoning Appeals request.

 - Helpful Information